Skip to content

 Deprivation of Liberty Safeguards

-• who lack the capacity to consent to the care or treatment they need.
+• who lack the capacity to consent to the care or treatment they need

-• on behalf of individuals who lack the mental capacity to do so for themselves.
+The DOLS are an extension of the Mental Capacity Act 2005 (MCA).
+DOLS are a framework for acting and making decisions on behalf of people who lack the mental capacity to do so for themselves.

-• should be avoided wherever possible
+• avoided wherever possible

 Authorisation to deprive someone of their liberty